pranabekka/pranabekka.github.io/content/drafts/soupault-intro.md

 ### Allow HTML

 By default, `cmark` replaces raw HTML with a comment.
-To disable that, we need to use the `--unsafe` option.
+To allow HTML, we need to use the `--unsafe` option, which means changing the 'preprocessor' for markdown:
-So change the `preprocessors` section:

 ```
 [preprocessors]